-When spring and summer roll around, many people are itching to go out to work on their yards and gardens.
+When spring and summer roll around in Minnesota, many people are itching to go out to work on their yards and gardens.
 When considering gardening, many people immediately think of back pain from the pulling and bending.
 However, it is necessary to recognize many repetitive movements, such as raking, weeding, digging, and pruning, are very stressful to the smaller muscles of the hands, wrists and arms as well.

-Preventing Injury for Gardening
+Preventing Gardening Injuries

 Wear gloves at all times